vanamingo/battle-ship/README.md

 # Battle Ship.

-You can play it online here:  https://vanamingo.github.io/
+You can play it online here:  https://vanamingo.github.io/ The application is based on the latest version of Angular (September 2018).
 ## To run it localy
 Briefly:

 Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.